explodinglabs/explodinglabs.github.io/_posts/jsonrpc/2021-08-09-jsonrpcserver-5-changes.markdown

 ## Configuration file removed

-Version 4 allowed you to configure the library with a config file, this has been removed.
+Version 4 allowed you to configure the library with a config file.
+This has been removed.
 Pass arguments to `dispatch` instead.

 ## Methods collection is now a dict